Many businesses are still struggling with cash flow as a result of the Coronavirus pandemic, despite the support on offer.

 Ensure that you are getting the full benefit of the Coronavirus Job Retention Scheme by planning and diarising staff furlough periods to ensure you maximise your claim.

-6) Prepare cash flow forecasts for four- and 13-week periods so you can check that you have sufficient working capital to fund any expansion in activity levels as the business ramps up.
+Prepare forecast for four- and 13-week periods so you can check that you have sufficient working capital to fund any expansion in activity levels as the business ramps up.

 For more information on the points above or a discussion on your specific case, please get in touch with our team of experienced accountants.